32. Quantum physics

 The left-hand side of the equation contains terms that have to do with how the wave function changes in space.
 The first term essentially deals with the kinetic energy and the second term deals with the potential energy.
 The right-hand side of the equation contains terms that have to do with how the wave function changes in time and relates to the total energy of the object.
 We see Planck’s constant divided by two pi (\hbar) twice. m is the mass of the quantum object.
 The upside-down triangle (\nabla) and squiggly d (\partial) are calculus operators. i is the square root of negative one, and leads to wave properties when doing calculus.

 To reiterate, instead of obtaining exact values of energy, position, and momentum, like we can calculate in classical physics, the wave function provides us with probabilities.
-A wave function for an electron orbiting a nucleus will give us probabilities that we could find an electron existing at any one orbital state around the nucleus of an atom.
+A wave function for an electron orbiting a nucleus will give us the probability of finding an electron existing at any one orbital state around the nucleus of an atom.

 To illustrate this idea, Figure 32.2 shows a contrived wavefunction \psi (Figure 32.2, top) and the square of the wavefunction \psi^2 (Figure 32.2, bottom).
 The tall regions near the center of the \psi^2 graph indicate a high probability of finding the particle slightly off center of the region.
 The smaller peaks indicate that the particle has a lower probability of being found near the outer edges of the region.
 The five locations where \psi^2 is zero indicate the particle will never be found at those locations.